terraform-linters/tflint-ruleset-aws/docs/deep_checking.md

 ### Static credentials

-If you have an access key and a secret key, you can pass these keys like the following:
+Access and secret keys can be passed as literals in the plugin or provider configuration:

 ```hcl
 plugin "aws" {